edwardlg96/neural-technologies/README.md

 # Why only the front-end?

-Because a requirement requested by my the company i'm currently working at, I had to work some extra hours since friday until today at 4pm so I didn't had a considerable amount of time to develop all the requirements for this test...
+Because a requirement requested by the company i'm currently working at, I had to work some extra hours since friday until today at 4pm so I didn't had a considerable amount of time to develop all the requirements for this test...
 I apologize for any inconvenience this may cause.

 ### Running the attached code